Holiday rentals in Ludlow

 Our grade 2 listed roadside cottage is in the heart of historical Ludlow.
 Cosy and characterful with 2 bedrooms, Lounge, wood burner and fully equipped kitchen/diner.
 Spacious luxury shower.
 Close to the market square, Ludlow Castle, the river teme with excellent free trout, grayling fishing and excellent eateries.
 Fantastic walking around ludlow and a short drive away from the spectacular long mynd.
 Ludlow hosts many festivals throughout the year including the food, beer and fringe.

-Yew Tree Cottage is a newly converted 2 bedroom property tucked away in a quiet location off Broad Street within Ludlow town centre - just around the corner from Ludlow Castle and the town square.
-It features a spacious lounge with a kitchen area and work space, as well as 2 bedrooms which can accommodate up to 4 people.
+Yew Tree Cottage is a newly converted 2 bedroom property tucked away in a quiet location off Broad Street within Ludlow town centre - near Ludlow Castle and the town square.
+It features a spacious lounge with a kitchen area and work space, as well as 2 ground floor bedrooms which can accommodate up to 4 people.
 There is a quiet, generously sized courtyard which is surrounded by private gardens.
 Free on street parking is available for 1 car with a digital car park permit.

 Unique home in central Ludlow